hallissons/algorithms/README.md

 3. Every leaf (NIL) is black.
 4. If a node is red, then both its children are black.
 5. For each node, all simple paths from the node to descendant leaves contain the same number of black nodes.

+A RB Tree must hold all the properties while inserting/deleting nodes in order to provide  O(log n) on the operations.

 ### Hash table